 as well as be able to identify the perpetrator from the victim.

-The Community Policing Advocate, who also is a Domestic Violence Court Advocate attempts to contact the victim via telephone, and if successful, the Advocate ensures the safety of the reported victim by reviewing a safety plan, offers to answer any questions, to discuss any of their concerns, encourages them to seek counseling and offer additional domestic violence services, as well as, provide them with legal referrals if needed.
+The LEAV Advocate, who also is a Domestic Violence Court Advocate attempts to contact the victim via telephone, and if successful, the Advocate ensures the safety of the reported victim by reviewing a safety plan, offers to answer any questions, to discuss any of their concerns, encourages them to seek counseling and offer additional domestic violence services, as well as, provide them with legal referrals if needed.
 Advocates have also met with victims in person at their respective police departments when the victim does not have a safe place to conduct a telephone call from.

 At this time, the Advocate educates the victim about domestic violence dynamics.
 She offers information about IDVA, what her rights and her children’s rights are under the law, the type of protection that is offered under the law, what options she has for an order of protection, and what to expect at the court proceedings.